kelke/mkcert/README.md

 Installing in the trust store does not require the CA key, so you can export the CA certificate and use mkcert to install it in other machines.

-* Look for the `rootCA.pem` file in `mkcert -CAROOT`
+* Look for the `rootCA.crt` file in `mkcert -CAROOT`
 * copy it to a different machine
 * set `$CAROOT` to its directory
 * run `mkcert -install`

-Remember that mkcert is meant for development purposes, not production, so it should not be used on end users' machines, and that you should *not* export or share `rootCA-key.pem`.
+Remember that mkcert is meant for development purposes, not production, so it should not be used on end users' machines, and that you should *not* export or share `rootCA.key`.